 Even relatively cheap micro four-thirds cameras are capable of high ISO settings without adding in too much noise.

 You’ll always get better results if you expose your image with higher ISOs, as you give yourself more options in post-processing.
-You miss out on a lot of detail with lower ISO settings, which is impossible to add in after the fact.
+You miss out on a lot of detail with lower ISO settings, which is impossible to add after the fact.

 You will also introduce a lot of digital noise if you try to increase the exposure of an under-exposed shot in post-processing.